nithinsivadas/uncertainty/README.md

 Sivadas, N. (2021).
 Measurement uncertainty leads to non-linear bias in regression function (Version 1.0.0) [Computer software]. https://doi.org/10.5281/zenodo.5559102

 ## Contents
-Code1_Monte_Carlo_Simulation_of_Solar_Wind_Uncertainty.mlx: contains the code that processes Data from data folder, runs a monte-carlo simulation of a solar wind error model, and plots outputs.
+**Code1_Monte_Carlo_Simulation_of_Solar_Wind_Uncertainty.mlx**: contains the code that processes Data from data folder, runs a monte-carlo simulation of a solar wind error model, and plots outputs.
 The corresponding .html can be used to view the code and the results for those who do not have access to MATLAB 2021.

-Code2_Analytical_derivation_of_time_uncertainty.mlx: contains the code that carries out a numerical integration that reveals how uncertainty in the measurement times of an input variable can lead to bias in the regression function of the output given input.
+**Code2_Analytical_derivation_of_time_uncertainty.mlx**: contains the code that carries out a numerical integration that reveals how uncertainty in the measurement times of an input variable can lead to bias in the regression function of the output given input.
 The corresponding .html can be used to view the code and the results for those who do not have access to MATLAB 2021.

-Data folder contains the following data files:
+**Data.zip** contains the following data files:

   The WIND spacecraft measurements of the solar wind parameters propagated to the bow shock: https://spdf.gsfc.nasa.gov/pub/data/omni/high_res_omni/sc_specific/.